 ODD - Oppositional Defiant Disorder Definition

 Oppositional Defiant Disorder is defined as consistent disobedience, hostile or defiant behavior toward authority figures.
-The pattern of behavior must last for more than six months and must be significantly worse than that of children of the same age.
+For a diagnosis to be made, the pattern of behavior must persist for more than six consecutive months, and must be significantly more severe than that of children of the same age.

 CD - Conduct Disorder Described

-Conduct disorder is more serious in that it might involve, in addition the what is labeled as ODD, serious problems with the law, dangerous behavior, thievery and recklessness and antisocial behavior.
+Conduct disorder is more serious in that it might involve, in addition to what is labeled as ODD, serious problems with the law, dangerous behavior, thievery, recklessness, and antisocial behavior.

 Russell Barkley and ODD/CD

-Many of the problems associated with these difficulties are social in nature, and Ruth Neven et al. elaborates on some of the social causes of
+Many of the problems associated with these difficulties are social in nature, and Ruth Neven elaborates on some of the social causes of

-book Rethinking ADHD, which would apply with equal force to ODD and CD, which sometimes are concurrent with young people with
+.
+These causes would often apply with equal force to ODD and CD, which sometimes are concurrent with young people with ADHD.

-ADHD.
-According to Barkley, a higher percentage of teenagers with ADHD also are categorized with ODD or CD.
-Children who are in constant trouble with the law or engaging in antisocial behavior often are dealing with pressures at home or the community, family problems or
+According to Barkley, a higher percentage of teenagers with ADHD also are diagnosed with ODD or CD.
+Children who are in constant trouble with the law or engaging in antisocial behavior often are dealing with pressures at home or the community, family problems or ADHD

 What Children and Teens Need from Parents

 Children and teens need your time and attention.
-You can't expect to have control over anything, whether it be a job, a tool, or a car, if you don't take time to learn about it and take care of it.
+You can't expect to have a constructive impact over anything, whether it is a job, a tool, or a car, if you don't take time to learn about it and take care of it.
 The same is true of children and teens.

 Develop Mutual Interests with Your Children and Teens

-If the parent doesn't want the teen "hanging out" with a certain crowd on the weeknights, make sure the teen has activities he can engage in, going to the gym, art lessons, something to occupy his time productively.
+If the parent doesn't want the teen "hanging out" with a certain crowd, make sure the teen has positive, productive activities to fill his or her time: going to the gym, art lessons, after-school program, etc.

 Keep the Lines of Communication Open with your Teen,